 Radical Islam states that our allegiance is to Allah, His Messenger (saw) and the believers just like Allah says.

 5. I don’t know where you got this idea from.
 It is not moderate Islam to help others attack and exploit Muslims; that is called weakness.
 Moderate Islam states that affiliating with Allah is greater than all other affiliations.
 It also says that a Muslim should stand for justice even if it is against his brother so he can come back to justice.
-It also says that affiliating with the enemies of good Muslims so as to attack these Muslims is blameworthy.

 Comments and further discussions welcome below.